 Table 5.
-Device Clocking Options Select
+Device Clocking Options Select(1)

 Device Clocking Option CKSEL30

-External Crystal/Ceramic Resonator 1111 - 1000
+External Crystal/Ceramic Resonator 1111 - 1010

-External Low-frequency Crystal 0111 - 0100
+External Low-frequency Crystal 1001

+External RC Oscillator 1000 - 0101

-Calibrated Internal RC Oscillator 0010
+Calibrated Internal RC Oscillator 0100 - 0001

 External Clock 0000

-Reserved 0011, 0001

-Note: For all fuses "1" means unprogrammed while "0" means programmed.
+Note: 1.
+For all fuses "1" means unprogrammed while "0" means programmed.

 The various choices for each clocking option is given in the following sections.
 When the CPU wakes up from Power-down or Power-save, the selected clock source is used to time the start-up, ensuring stable Oscillator operation before instruction execution starts.
-When the CPU starts from Reset, there is an additional delay allowing the power to reach a stable level before commencing normal operation.
-The Watchdog Oscillator is used for timing this realtime part of the start-up time.
-The number of WDT Oscillator cycles used for each Time-out is shown in Table 6.
-The frequency of the Watchdog Oscillator is voltage dependent as shown in "ATmega162 Typical Characteristics - Preliminary Data" on page 270.
+When the CPU starts from Reset, there is as an additional delay allowing the power to reach a stable level before commencing normal operation.
+The Watchdog Oscillator is used for timing this real-time part of the start-up time.
+The number of WDT Oscillator cycles used for each time-out is shown in Table 6.
+The frequency of the Watchdog Oscillator is voltage dependent as shown in "ATmega8515 Typical Characteristics - Preliminary Data" on page 204.
+The device is shipped with CKSEL = "0001" and SUT = "10" (1 MHz Internal RC Oscillator, slowly rising power).